lagtv/lagtv/README.md

 We have spoken to Adam and he has given us the green light to go ahead and build the LagTV website.
 This is going to be a site by the community, for the community.

-Currently we are building a list of requirements and wireframes, [so check them out here](http://github.com/andypike/lagtv/wiki/Requirements).
+We have completed the initial requirements and wireframes, [so check them out here](http://github.com/andypike/lagtv/wiki/Requirements).

-We are also setting up the initial project and staging server ready for development to start in full very soon.
+We have setup a development server that will reflect the changes to the master branch, this will allow you to see the [current state of the website](http://220.233.86.240:8000)

+We have found a few good designers who are currently putting something together for the homepage (it needs it).

 Discussions
 ===========